cjroehrig/crispyControllers/Games/Lotro/README.md

 1. Install crispyControllers and AutoHotKey:
 	https://github.com/cjroehrig/crispyControllers

-2. Edit `mappings.ahk` and `bindingdef.ahk` to use your preferred key bindings.
+2. Edit `mappings.ahk` and `bindingdef.ahk` to use your preferred key bindings, and `defs.ahk` with your preferred window sizes and resolutions.
 NB: The examples here are set up to use ESDF instead of WASD.

 	The `mappings.ahk` uses standard AutoHotKey mappings:
 	https://www.autohotkey.com/docs/Hotkeys.htm